Customers eligible for Rate G‑9

 - High voltage: Voltage of 44 kV or more.

 Difference in electrical level between two points, expressed in volts (V).

 Operation that involves increasing or decreasing voltage through a transformer.

 Ratio of real power (in kW) and apparent power (in kVA).
 The power factor is expressed as a percentage and indicates the efficiency with which the customer uses the electricity provided.
 Hydro-Québec encourages its customers to maintain a power factor of at least 90% or 95%, depending on their rate.

 Maximum power demand

-Period of approximately 30 days, which can begin on any day of the month, established by Hydro-Québec for billing purposes.
+Period of 30 days, which may begin on any day of the month, established by Hydro-Québec for billing purposes.

 Minimum amount billable for electricity service even if little or no electricity has been used in the billing period.